OpenCyphal-Garage/libcyphal/docs/design/readme.md

 # LibCyphal design overview

 LibCyphal is a high-level header-only wrapper over the existing Cyphal implementation libraries, such as LibCANard and LibUDPard (collectively referred to as lizards :lizard:), implemented in C++14 following high-integrity software development practices.
 It aims to be a full-featured implementation that comes with batteries included and is easy to integrate into any real-time application, from deeply embedded baremetal MCUs up to a conventional POSIX OS (such as GNU/Linux).
+However, targets with strict memory constraints (such as low-end MCUs with less than ~100k of RAM) are intentionally excluded from the list of intended applications; for those, one should pick a lizard and use it directly.

 The library consists of several modules listed below.